DAInamite/programming-humanoid-robot-in-python/README.md

 ## How to submit your exercise?
-Depending on your knowlege of git, there are 3 ways to download the code, do exercise and submit.
+There are 3 ways to download the code, do exercise and submit.
+Please choose one according to your knowlege of git.

 ### 1. (Recommended) Fork the repository and send me your github account
 1. create a github account if you don't have